Young Poets Network gave me a huge sense of self-worth. It really helped me believe that I could be, that I was, a poet.

-These writing challenges have inspired over 10,000 young people from 88 countries (and every county in England) to write and submit over 12,000 new poems.
+These writing challenges have inspired over 10,000 young people from 88 countries (and every county in England) to write and submit nearly 12,000 new poems.
 Of these, 813 have been published on the Young Poets Network website and in five print and online anthologies.
 The website provides a space for young people’s voices to be heard, and to inspire other young people to take their writing seriously.
 Winners are celebrated, sent prizes, and offered onward opportunities, from performances to workshops.
 These offer chances to form a global community.

 In India, it has actually been a bit difficult for me to find friends who work on poetry with the same craziness as myself.
 During the lockdown in 2020, I ended up making a few friends online via YPN.
 I’m really grateful for being able to find people I can discuss a lot of poetry with.

 Meanwhile, interviews with and articles by leading poets like Daljit Nagra, Joelle Taylor, Mary Jean Chan, Matthew Sweeney, Kayo Chingonyi and Rupi Kaur on Young Poets Network have given valuable insights into what it means to be a poet, how to develop poetic craft and how a young poet can find their tribe.

 Young Poets Network also platforms young writers as much as possible, commissioning them to write reviews, interviews and articles throughout the year; and every August, four Foyle Young Poets are invited to set and judge writing challenges for the summer holidays.